-Alberta Conservation Association (ACA) conducts various activities through the Land Management Program (LMP) aimed at conserving, protecting, and enhancing wildlife and fish habitat and increasing sustainable recreational opportunities, particularly hunting and angling.
-In the LMP, ACA manages and maintains over 210,000 acres of habitat in collaboration with Alberta Environment and Parks (AEP) and other conservation partners.
+ACA conducts various activities through the Land Management Program (LMP) aimed at conserving, protecting, and enhancing wildlife and fish habitat and increasing sustainable recreational opportunities, particularly hunting and angling.
+In the LMP, ACA manages and maintains over 210,000 acres (approximately 85,000 ha) of habitat in collaboration with Alberta Environment and Parks and other conservation partners.
 Some of these sites are managed on behalf of the Crown, in which the original investment was made via the Buck for Wildlife program and administered by Alberta Environment and Parks.
 On other sites, we hold sole or partial title with other conservation organizations.
-Conservaton Sites are secured by collaborating with varies partners, ourHabitat Securement Fund, Corporate Partners, or were donated to ACA by conservation-minded landowners.
+Conservation sites are secured by collaborating with various partners, our Habitat Securement Fund, Corporate Partners, or were donated to ACA by conservation-minded landowners.
 Management plans are essential to effectively managing our conservation assets.
 They define the vision, goals, and features of the site and identify responsibilities of project partners.
 Conservation sites are managed both to ensure quality habitat for wildlife species and foot-access recreational opportunities for outdoor enthusiasts.
 Once a new acquisition is secured, ACA works with partners to develop a management plan.
-Once finalized, ACA and our partners review and update the plan as required or on a term basis (e.g., after five or ten years) to ensure that we are delivering on the goals and objectives identified in the plan.
+When finalized, ACA and our partners review and update the plan as required or on a term basis (e.g., after five or ten years) to ensure that we are delivering on the goals and objectives identified in the plan.